Skip to main content

 Network of Underrepresented Residents and Fellows

 The Network of Underrepresented Residents and Fellows (NURF) is a group of diverse residents and fellows from various specialties.
 NURF’s goal is to promote cultural diversity in the residency programs through community involvement, mentorship with diverse faculty, professional networking, and support for the recruitment of diverse medical students into the residency programs.
-NURF is sponsored by the Penn State College of Medicine Graduate Medical Education and the Penn State Health Diversity, Equity, and Inclusion offices.
+NURF is sponsored by the Penn State College of Medicine Graduate Medical Education and the Penn State Health Advancement and Community Engagement offices.

 Group on Women in Medicine and Science (GWIMS)

-The Group on Women in Medicine and Science (GWIMS) has joined with the Office of Diversity, Equity & Belonging.
+The Group on Women in Medicine and Science (GWIMS) has joined with the Office of Health Advancement and Community Engagement.
 Its aim is to advance the full and successful participation and inclusion of all women within academic medicine by addressing gender equity, recruitment and retention, awards and recognition, and career advancement.

 Our group strives to be inclusive of transgender, gender non-binary individuals, and male allies and works to support equity for all genders, races, ethnicities, abilities, and forms of intersectionality.